 Your name may be suggested to an enquirer if the database says you are available.
 It is thus ESSENTIAL that you keep the Referral Team up to date with your availability.
 They will tell you if your name has been offered to an enquirer.

-Every year, we will ask you to complete the Revision of Details form to keep our records up to date.
-Please use this form to tell us about any changes as they occur.
+Every year, we will ask you to complete the Reflective Review form to keep our records up to date.
+Please use this form to inform Suzanna about any changes.
+Please additionally notify her about any details as soon as convenient.

 Safeguarding